oldtools/anattaGen/README.md

  keyboad-mapping and monitor layout.
 Tools which automate the process of creating and loading presets for devices, games and settings at a granular level are downloaded and installed from directly within the program.

-Antimicro/X, JoyXoff, Joy2Key keymappers are supported.
+AntimicroX, keySticks, JoyXoff, Joy2Key keymappers are supported.

 ## Installation